deniseMafra00/RNGDetPP-X/README.md

 ## Experimental protocol

+We explore in this repository only the Experiment 3.
 Three experimental scenarios, matching the thesis:

 | Experiment | Description |
 |------------|-------------|